SeitaBV/v2g-liberty/README.md

 electricity_provider: "nl_generic"

 # How would you'd like the charging / discharging to be optimised?
-# Choices are price or emmission
+# Choices are price or emission
 fm_optimisation_mode: "price"

 # For option "own-prices" the FM account has it's onw sensor_id's